AWS CodeCommit sample for AWS Cloud9

 Step 3: Connect your environment to the remote repository

-In this step, you use the AWS Cloud9 IDE to connect to the CodeCommit repository you created or identified in the previous step.
+In this step, you use the AWS Cloud9 IDE to connect to the CodeCommit repository that you created or identified in the previous step.

 Environment type | Follow these procedures |